facebook/zstd/lib/README.md

         and `ZSTD_LIB_DEPRECATED` as 0 to forgo compilation of the corresponding features.
 This will also disable compilation of all dependencies (eg. `ZSTD_LIB_COMPRESSION=0` will also disable dictBuilder).
+- There are some additional macros that can be used to minify the decoder.

+  Zstandard often has more than one implementation of a piece of functionality, where each implementation optimizes for different scenarios.
+For example, the Huffman decoder has complementary implementations that decode the stream one symbol at a time or two symbols at a time.
+Zstd normally includes both (and dispatches between them at runtime), but by defining `HUF_FORCE_DECOMPRESS_X1` or `HUF_FORCE_DECOMPRESS_X2`, you can force the use of one or the other, avoiding compilation of the other.
+Similarly, `ZSTD_FORCE_DECOMPRESS_SEQUENCES_SHORT` and `ZSTD_FORCE_DECOMPRESS_SEQUENCES_LONG` force the compilation and use of only one or the other of two decompression implementations.
+The smallest binary is achieved by using `HUF_FORCE_DECOMPRESS_X1` and `ZSTD_FORCE_DECOMPRESS_SEQUENCES_SHORT`.

+  For squeezing the last ounce of size out, you can also define `ZSTD_NO_INLINE`, which disables inlining, and `ZSTD_STRIP_ERROR_STRINGS`, which removes the error messages that are otherwise returned by `ZSTD_getErrorName`.

 #### Multithreading support